top of page

 Information Program Within Public Shelters A1.jpg

 This film opens to a chaotic and claustrophobic scene.
-With the camara pulled in tight upon them, a crowd of well dressed men and women mill about in confusion in a public fallout shelter.
+With the camara pulled in tight, a crowd of well dressed men and women mill about in confusion in a public fallout shelter.
 They are desperate for information and struggling to adjust to a new and unfamiliar environment.
-Some group together and trade rumors, others withdraw into isolation and refuse to speak with others.
-From the edge of the set, a stern narrator emerges to offer advice to calm the situation.
-Organization, leadership, recreation, training, empathy with fellow shelter occupants, these are the societal tenants which will restore order.
-All are led by an overriding need for information and the quality of a shelter's
+Some group together and trade rumors while others withdraw into isolation and refuse to speak.
+From the edge of the set, a stern narrator emerges, offering advice to calm the situation.
+Organization, leadership, recreation, training, empathy with fellow shelter occupants.
+These are the societal tenets which will restore order.
+All hinge upon an overriding need for information and the quality of a shelter's

 information program will have a great effect on the success of the survival effort.
-When the National Fallout Shelter Program began in late 1961, the Office of Civil Defense employed architects and engineers to traverse the United States and identify and mark buildings which would qualify a public shelters following an an enemy attack with nuclear weapons.
-Although the process of identifying and marking shelters was a federal effort, it would be up to local governments to staff them with trained volunteers.
-To aid this process, a series of films was released in 1963, with each examining a different aspect of the shelter stay.
-True to its title, Information Program in Public Shelters shows what steps staff members can take to
+When the National Fallout Shelter Program began in late 1961, the Office of Civil Defense employed architects and engineers to traverse the United States, identifying and marking buildings which would qualify as public shelters following an an enemy attack with nuclear weapons.
+Although this process of building inspection and identification was a federal effort, it would be up to local governments to subsequently staff shelters with trained volunteers.
+To aid in shelter management training, a series of films was released in 1963, each examining a different aspect of fallout shelter living.
+True to its title, Information Program in Public Shelters shows the steps necessary to establish a flow of accurate and useful information to shelter occupants.

 Information Program Within Public Shelters B1.jpg